-1.4.7 Topic 4, Issue 4 - Information requirements in Annex SA do not exist for all RBF related PIs
+1.5.4.
+Issue 4 - Information requirements are scattered in Annex SA and do not exist for all RBF related PIs

 Information requirement specific language is used in the default tree SGs to assist CABs when scoring information in the situation where the RBF has been used to score an outcome.
 These do not exist for all RBF related PIs (Stock Status and Ecosystems do not have RBF specific information scoring requirements).